Nasal Polyps Symptoms | Natural Cure for Nasal Polyps

 • Black tea prepared with dry ginger powder and basil leaves helps relieving nasal discharge and sneezing and headache if associated.

-• Turmeric powder (1 teaspoon) mixed in a cup of hot milk boiled and added sugar to it usually gives symptomatic relief.
+• Turmeric powder (1 teaspoon) mixed in a cup of hot milk, which is boiled and sugar added to it, usually gives symptomatic relief.

 • When these medications fail, a patient may undergo polypectomy wherein the soft tissues particularly the polyps are extracted or removed using a small mechanical suction device known as the microdebrider.